KevinKhachariya/KevinKhachariya/README.md

-<h1>Thank You github for such a wonderful collaborative platform!</h1>
+<h1>Thank You GitHub for such a wonderful collaborative platform!</h1>

 <h2>You can find all my projects at a single place ---> <a href="https://kevinkhachariya.github.io">Here!</a</h2>
 <h3>I am currently learning front-end basics.</h3>